 Other Linux distributions and more alternative systems such as FreeBSD should not hold their breath for official support just yet.
 Opera is going after the largest distribution and user-base first.
 However, within the restrictions of the license agreement (Opera isn’t open-source), Linux distributions are encouraged to repackage Opera for their users.
 Arch Linux already have an AUR package description from a member of that community.

 A little more than one year ago, Opera decided to move away from its own Presto engine and basically leave behind a decade of legacy code.
 Rewriting a new browser based on the Chromium/Blink engine was a huge undertaking.
 Although initially scheduled for release alongside Windows and Mac, the job of fully supporting a third and diverse operating system proved too much.
 Opera being intent on meeting a regular release schedule in a competitive market — priorities had to be made and focus was moved to the most popular operating systems.

-The decision to leave Linux behind were not popular among external nor internal users.
-However, it was necessary to ship a high quality web browser.
+The decision to leave Linux behind wasn’t popular among external nor internal users.
+However, it was necessary to ship a high-quality web browser.
 Linux could have been shipped earlier, but not at this quality level.
-Technologies we saw coming down the line — such as Aura — and the ground work by the two other platforms paved the way for the Linux port we have today.
+Technologies we saw coming down the line — such as Aura — and the groundwork by the two other platforms paved the way for the Linux port we have today.

 Contrary to popular beliefs, there were no issues related to maintaining the Linux kernel.

-The release also reached new users and news site that usually do not write about Opera.
+The release also reached new users and news sites that usually don’t write about Opera.
 The lead image from the article Opera decides to support Linux (again) over at BetaNews nicely sums up the community feeling about the Linux release.
 A response echoed from many voices at Opera as well.